BA French and History

 Course code: RV11

-Please note that from September 2019 BA French and History will be replaced with our new BA History and Modern Languages and Cultures.
-More information will be available soon.
+Please note that from September 2019 BA French and History will be replaced with our new BA History and Modern Languages and Cultures degree.
+Find out more here.

 On a four-year dual honours degree in History and a modern language you will focus on developing your oral and written language skills while learning about French society, politics and its cultural history.
 You will then compliment this with a broader study of history.
 You will spend the third year of your degree studying or working as a teaching assistant in a French speaking country.

 We offer several modules and dissertation supervision in French history or you can choose to diversify your studies by choosing from our wide range of options.
 We have around 40 members of academic staff, teaching and researching in ancient, medieval, early modern, modern and contemporary history.
 Our historians address themes including society and culture, politics, religion, gender and the history of violence and peace, in Britain, Europe, America and the wider world.
 This provides you with the ideal environment to develop your historical research skills and explore your individual areas of interest as well as developing a broad range of transferable skills to help you prepare for your future.